sempare/sempare-delphi-template-engine/README.md

 ```
 ### Dynamic Template Resolution

 Templates don't need to be precompiled.
-They can also be located when being parsed by setting
-the template resolver property on the context.
+They can also be located when being parsed by setting the template resolver property on the context:
 ```
 ctx.TemplateResolver = function(const AContext : IVelocityTemplate; const AName : string) : IVelocityTemplate
 begin